koeltv/shrinking-kotlin-containers/README.md

 ### glibc / musl libc

 Both libraries are implementations of the C standard library for Unix-like systems.
 It is the interface between the application and the kernel (file interactions, network communications, ...).
+In the statistics, both will be counted as libraries.

 #### glibc